-Murray Weidenbaum is Director of the Center for the Study of American Business and Mallinckrodt Distinguished University Professor at Washington University in St. Louis.
-This study is adapted from an article appearing in the January 1990 issue of Business Economics, the journal of the National Association of Business Economists.
+Murray Weidenbaum is director of the Center for the Study of American Business at Washington University in St. Louis, Missouri.
+This paper was prepared as an address to the Annual Meeting of the National Association of Business Economists in San Francisco, September 26, 1989.

-Given its special recognition lag, it took Business Week until March 1986 to conclude that the American industrial enterprise was becoming "hollow," relegated to the marketing of products made in other nations.
+Given its special recognition lag, it took Business Week until March 1986 to conclude that the American industrial enterprise was becoming "hollow," relegated to marketing products made in other nations.4

-But the linear economic forecasters were caught off guard by an off-their-chart development that began in 1982.
+But the linear economic forecasters were caught off guard by the economic upturn that began in 1982.
+Something else also happened in 1982.
 Late that year saw the beginning of the longest peacetime expansion in American history.
 By September 1983, the previous peak in U.S. industrial production was passed.
 The best was yet to come.
 By the end of 1988, the rate of industrial production was 40 percent above the previous cyclical low and 24 percent over the previous cyclical high.
 The manufacturing sector today contributes just about the same proportion of the total output of the American economy as it did three decades ago.
-But the notion of a negative sloping trend line, especially in manufacturing, was too deeply imbedded to be displaced in prevailing public thinking.

-Moreover, the good news often was reported as bad news.
+However, the good news often was reported as bad news.
 That is, rising productivity enabled the industrial economy to produce more with less, less labor that is.
-But to those who ascribe to the quaint notion that the health of a sector should be measured by its inputs rather than its outputs, the results were considered devastating.
-After all, manufacturing employment in the United States has never recovered to its peak of slightly over 21 million achieved in 1979.
+But to those who measure the health of a sector by its inputs rather than its output, the results were devastating.
+Manufacturing employment in the United States has never recovered to its peak of slightly over 21 million achieved in 1979.

-Those who bemoan the shift in the U.S. economy from manufacturing to services tend to imply that this is a recent development.
+Those who bemoan the shift in the U.S. economy from manufacturing to services can be reassured by the knowledge that this is not a recent development.
 Despite the attention placed on this shift since 1982, an inspection of the Census Bureau's Historical Statistics reveals that the crossover from manufacturing to the service sector as employment leader occurred in the nineteenth century.
-By 1900, service employment exceeded manufacturing employment by a ratio of eight to five.
-That recognition lag again!
+By 1900, service employment exceeded manufacturing employment, by a ratio of eight to five.5 That recognition lag again!